catalyst-cloud/catalystcloud-docs/source/best-practices/high-availability.rst

 This document outlines the physical infrastructure and software features that make Catalyst Cloud highly available and resilient.
-It covers built-in features that are inherited by every project and services that can be used to enhance the availability of web applications and websites hosted on the Catalyst Cloud.
+It covers built-in features that are inherited by every project and services that can be used to enhance the availability of web applications and websites hosted on Catalyst Cloud.

 ***************